With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 It can be in the range of €1,200–€1,400, but this requires you to live in a reasonable area or share accommodation with others.

 Are you moving to Lisbon with a partner or family?
-If yes, your expenses will naturally increase.
+If yes, your living expenses in Lisbon will naturally increase.
 A couple living in a small apartment or house can spend €3,000 to €4,000 per month.
 Similarly, a family of four will demand around €4,000 to €5,500 monthly.

 Cost of Living in Lisbon: A Breakdown